akhodakivskiy/VimFx/documentation/api.md

 See the file README.md for copying conditions.
 -->

-# Public API
+# API

-VimFx has a public API.
+VimFx has an API.
 It is intended to be used by users who would like to write a so-called [config file].

-Some parts of the API is also intended to be used by authors who would like to extend VimFx.

 ## Getting the API